I desire to live my life in Liminal Space. The in between. The betwixt. The unknown.

 Most of my life I have desired comfort, the familiar, normalcy.
-Now, in my role as a wife, mom, or therapist I feel uncomfortable when I am comfortable.
-Our goal is to live in the liminal space, opening ourselves to a bigger world.
+Now, in my role as a wife, mom, and therapist I feel uncomfortable when I am comfortable.
+My goal is to live in the liminal space, opening myself to a bigger world.

-As therapists, we find that if we are not willing to leave the familiar and embrace the unknown, we cannot walk with others searching for genuine newness, the divine appointment, a new existence.
+As a therapist, I find that if I am not willing to leave the familiar and embrace the unknown, I cannot walk with others searching for genuine newness, the divine appointment, a new existence.

-Join us in our continued pursuit of Liminal Space in our lives.
+Join me in my continued pursuit of Liminal Space.

 Anxiety is one of the most distressing moods that we experience.
 We address anxiety issues in therapy using an approach called Cognitive Behavioural Therapy.